 \section{Introduction}

 Surveys of the $\gamma$-ray sky are pushing the frontier to higher photon energies, and discovering lower surface brightness $\gamma$-ray sources.
-Recently, \cite{cao2024} published the 1LHAASO catalog of 90 very-high energy (VHE, $E>0.1$~TeV) $\gamma$-ray sources.
-At least 35 1LHAASO sources are associated with pulsars and pulsar wind nebulae (PWNe). \lhaasosrc \ is one of 15 unidentified TeV sources in the 1LHAASO catalog, and is located towards the relatively uncrowded Galactic anti-center region, where it may be easier to identify its origin.
+Recently, \cite{cao2024} published the 1LHAASO catalog of 90 very-high-energy (VHE, $E>0.1$~TeV) $\gamma$-ray sources.
+At least 35 1LHAASO sources are associated with pulsars and pulsar wind nebulae (PWNe). \lhaasosrc \ is one of 15 unidentified TeV sources in the 1LHAASO catalog, and is located toward the relatively uncrowded Galactic anticenter region, where it may be easier to identify its origin.
 Within \lhaasosrc's $\theta_{\gamma} = 0.\!^{\circ}41 \pm 0.\!^{\circ}07$ radial extent lies the (also unidentified) \fermi \ source \fermisrc \ \citep{bal2023}.

 Identifying the origins of $\gamma$-ray sources requires distinguishing between `leptonic' or `hadronic' $\gamma$-ray production, according to the classification of the particles producing the majority of the $\gamma$-rays.
-In the hadronic scenario, high energy protons collide with other protons in a dense medium (e.g. a molecular cloud, MC) to produce neutral pions ($\pi^{0}$), which then decay into the observed $\gamma$-rays.
-High energy $p^{+}$ are believed to be accelerated in SNRs, so MCs near SNRs are prime candidates for producing $\gamma$-ray sources \citep{aha2013,ack2013}.
-In the leptonic scenario, high energy e$^{\pm}$ produce $\gamma$-rays through inverse Compton scattering photons from the Cosmic Microwave Background (CMB) and other photon fields.
-High energy e$^{\pm}$ are produced in SNRs, pulsar magnetospheres, and at the termination shocks of PWNe, so both SNRs and pulsars are plausible sources of leptonic $\gamma$-rays.
+In the hadronic scenario, high-energy protons collide with other protons in a dense medium (e.g. a molecular cloud, MC) to produce neutral pions ($\pi^{0}$), which then decay into the observed $\gamma$-rays.
+High-energy $p^{+}$ are believed to be accelerated in SNRs, so MCs near SNRs are prime candidates for producing $\gamma$-ray sources \citep{ack2013,aha2013}.
+In the leptonic scenario, high-energy e$^{\pm}$ produce $\gamma$-rays through inverse Compton scattering photons from the Cosmic Microwave Background (CMB) and other photon fields.
+High-energy e$^{\pm}$ are produced in SNRs, pulsar magnetospheres, and at the termination shocks of PWNe, so both SNRs and pulsars are plausible sources of leptonic $\gamma$-rays.